rdtrob/linux-workshop/README.md

 rsync -av --delete rsync://archive.linux.duke.edu/fedora/linux/development/rawhide/Everything/x86_64/os/ repos/fedora-devel
 ```

-> NOTE: In this example we used the remote rsync server, consisting of the "rsync://" protocol, followed by the remote
+In this example we used the remote rsync server, consisting of the "rsync://" protocol, followed by the remote
 hostname "archive.linux.duke.edu", followed by the pathname of the repository.

 ### Regular Expressions